 Shall be responsible for providing approval on articles submitted to the TTCF webpage.

-Shall be responsible for maintaining the TTCF display board.
+Shall attend general membership meetings, or in absence, make arrangements with the past president and/or president elect to assume necessary duties.

 President Elect

 May assume the duties of the President in his/her absence.